disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ### Scenario

 In this exercise, you are going to import a pre-built Power Apps canvas app that was built in another environment.
 The application allows users to see a list of Projects stored in
 Dataverse.
 After importing you will build a Security Role to allow users to work with the Project table data.
-Finally, you will see how to share the application with an Azure AD Security group and assign the security role you just built.
+Finally, you will see how to share the application with an Microsoft Entra
+ID Security group and assign the security role you just built.

 ### Task 1: Import project management solution